Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution

-We prove \lemref{lem:structure1} through a sequence of steps that successively restrict the expressiveness of the stopping rules we have to consider.
-First we show a restriction to what we call order-oblivious rules, which in the decision to stop at random variable $X_i$, and conditioned of having reached~$X_i$, may take into account the values of random variables $X_1,\dots,X_{i-1}$ but not the order in which they were observed. \begin{definition} A stopping rule $\vr$ is \emph{order-oblivious} if for all $j\in[n]$, all pairwise distinct $v_1,\dots,v_j\in\mathbb{R}_+$ and all permutations $\pi\in \perm_{j-1}$, $r_i(v_1,\dots,v_j)=r_i(v_{\pi(1)},\dots,v_{\pi(j-1)},v_j)$. \end{definition} The following result is very intuitive, but some care is required to prove it formally.
-We provide a proof in the appendix. \begin{lemma} If there exists a stopping rule with guarantee $\alpha$, then there exists a stopping rule with guarantee $\alpha$ that is order-oblivious. \end{lemma}
+The lemma claims that for every $\varepsilon > 0$, the existence of a $(k,n)-$stopping rule with performance guarantee $\alpha$ implies that of a $(k,n)$-stopping rule~$\vr$ with the same performance guarantee and of an infinite set $V \subseteq \N$ on which~$\vr$ is $\varepsilon$-value oblivious.
+Since we can interpret a $(k,n)$-stopping rule as a $(0,n')$-stopping rule with $n' = k+n$ that never stops on the first $k$ values, it will be sufficient to consider $(0,n)$-stopping rules with this additional constraint.
+We prove the lemma through a sequence of steps that successively restrict the expressiveness of the stopping rules we have to consider.
+First we show a restriction to what we call order-oblivious rules, which in the decision to stop at random variable $X_i$, and conditioned on having reached~$X_i$, may take into account the values of random variables $X_1,\dots,X_{i-1}$ but not the order in which they were observed. \begin{definition} A $(0,n)$-stopping rule $\vr$ is \emph{order-oblivious} if for all $j\in[n]$, all pairwise distinct $v_1,\dots,v_j\in\R_+$ and all permutations $\pi\in \perm_{j-1}$, $r_i(v_1,\dots,v_j)=r_i(v_{\pi(1)},\dots,v_{\pi(j-1)},v_{j})$. \end{definition} The following result is rather intuitive. \begin{lemma} If there exists a $(0,n)$-stopping rule~$\vr$ with guarantee $\alpha$, then there exists a $(0,n)$-stopping rule~$\vr'$ with guarantee $\alpha$ that is order-oblivious and that, for any $i\in[n]$, never selects $X_i$ if $\vr$ never selects $X_i$. \end{lemma}